Enabling Event-Streaming Operations

 type: string

 SSE implementation isn’t limited to string data.
-If you specify that data is an object, then SDKs will assume the field will contain JSON content.
+If data is specified as an object instead of a string, then SDKs will assume the field will contain JSON content.
 Raw data received from the server will be deserialized into an object for the application code to consume.

 components: